-Types of lung cancer
+Types of Lung Cancer

-Lung cancer is a group of diseases defined by what type of lung tissue the abnormal cells originated in.
-This is known as the “histology” of the cells.
 There are 2 main types of lung cancer.
 Understanding the differences between each type is critical to treatment decisions and outcomes.

-In order to determine a treatment plan, you need to know what type of lung cancer you have.
+To determine a treatment plan, you need to know what type of lung cancer you have.
 This is usually determined by having a biopsy.

 These broad classifications, based on histology, can greatly affect an individual’s approach and response to treatment.